Ypres, België / Belgique / Belgien - Things to Do in Ypres

 Insider Tips

-Purchase the Ypres Pass for discounted entry to multiple attractions and free public transport to some battlefield sites
+Purchase the Ypres Card for discounts on multiple attractions and free public transport, especially worthwhile if visiting several museums and battlefield sites

-Many restaurants close on Mondays or Tuesdays, so check opening hours in advance, especially during off-season
+Many restaurants close on Mondays or Tuesdays, so check opening times in advance and consider that Sunday dinners often require reservations due to limited options

 Explore Activities in Ypres